 Abu Dhabi UAE Travel Guide

 Abu Dhabi has clear entry guidelines.
 These vary based on your nationality.
-Many countries qualify for a free visa-on-arrival, while others need a pre-arranged visa.
+Many countries qualify for a no-cost visa-on-arrival, while others need a pre-arranged visa.

-Always verify the latest visa policies with official sources or reputable services like IVisa or VisaHQ before your trip.
+Always confirm the latest visa policies with official sources or reputable services like IVisa or VisaHQ before your trip.

 Your passport's validity must be for at at least six months after your planned entry date.
-Have proof that you are leaving and accommodation bookings readily available.
-Pre-arranged visa applications often require a recent passport-style photograph.
+Have proof of onward or return travel and accommodation bookings readily available.
+Pre-arranged visa applications often require a a current passport-style photograph.

 Pre-arranged visas have varied fees.